AnuragTimilsina/Javascript_playground/README.md

 # javascript_playground
-Basic code and excercise compilation of beginner javascript
+Basic code, projects and excercises compiled when I was learning javascript.